 Step 2 – Configure IPsec on Router A left side

 Below is a representative example you can adapt.
 Replace PEER1 with a friendly name, addresses with your real ones, and PSK with something strong.
-Edge vpn location: how server locations shape speed, privacy, streaming access, and how to pick the best Edge vpn location
+Setup vpn extension for edge how to install, configure, and optimize a VPN extension in Microsoft Edge 2026

 # Define IKE and ESP groups